notnola/pinychat/README.md

 ### Development

 Want to contribute?
-Great!
-Feel free to make pull requests at your discretion!
-Feel free to contact me at notnola@openmailbox.com aswell!
+Feel free to make pull requests at your discretion, or contact me at notnola@openmailbox.com!

 ### Contributors
 Thanks to the people who have helped make this project possible either by submitting pull requests, helping in the reversing process, or just with raw support.
 If you create a pull requests and it gets approved, please feel free to add your name to this list!